Dr. Von D. Mizell-Eula Johnson State Park: Activities and amenities

 Activities include fishing, surf casting, canoeing, and kayaking, as well as swimming, boating, picnicking, and wildlife viewing.
 Amenities include a beach, two boat ramps, an education center, picnic tables, grills, and seven covered picnic pavilions.
 Visitors can rent canoes, kayaks, pavilions, and volleyball nets and balls.

-Thank The park is open from 8:00 am till sundown year-round.
+The park is open from 8:00 am till sundown year-round.
 In addition the park includes Whiskey Creek, an inlet which serves as a manatee sanctuary.
 Within the park is the Dania Beach Erojacks, a popular reef frequented by scuba divers.

 On July 1, 2016, John U. Lloyd Beach State Park was renamed the Dr. Von D. Mizell-Eula Johnson State Park in honor of civil rights efforts undertaken by Mizell and Johnson during segregation.